We’ve compiled our top tips for looking after your caravan – so that you can keep your caravan in good shape and ready to use whenever you need it.

 3. Create good air circulation

-When your caravan is going to be stored for long periods such as over the winter, it is advisable create good air flow to avoid moisture, damp and mold issues, so:
+When your caravan is going to be stored for long periods (such as over winter) it’s advisable to ensure good air flow to avoid moisture, damp and mould issues, so:

-- Remove seating cushions and either take them indoors or store them in a upright position in the caravan
+- Remove seating cushions – take them indoors, or store them in an upright position in the caravan.

 4. Drain the water system